 Another major disadvantage in the investment countries might be the lack of education and skills, especially technological, in the work-force.
 Particularly in developing countries, managers find few workers with interest and experience in handling and maintaining machinery.
-Because those countries are still in a labor incentive economy and have had little opportunity to see modern equipment in use they may not have been preciation of its value.
+Because those countries are still in a labor incentive economy and have had little opportunity to see modern equipment in use they may not have developed an appreciation of its value.

-is often not possible to obtain needed components locally.
-Sometimes the equipment available differs from, or is incompatible with, that is already in use.
+It is often not possible to obtain needed components locally.
+Sometimes the equipment that is available differs from, or is incompatible with, that is already in use.